If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 See your youth’s strengths in a new environment

-You’ll watch your youth problem-solve, take initiative, support you, and shine in ways that everyday routines don’t always show.
+You’ll watch your youth problem-solve, take initiative, support others, and shine in ways everyday routines don’t always reveal.
 Seeing them thrive outdoors can be a powerful moment.

 Learn together as equals

 For once, you’re not the instructor or the referee.
 You’re on the same team — learning, trying, and laughing side by side.
-It creates a sense of partnership that’s hard to find in day-to-day life.
+That shared footing creates a sense of partnership that carries back into everyday life.

 A “Cat’s in the Cradle” reminder — in the best way